Skip to content

 Creating a Behavior

-The easiest way to create a behavior is to import primitives directly from your service:
+The easiest way to create a behavior is to import directly from your service:

 behaviors/useCounter.ts